harukahotta/HarukaHotta/docs/tips/GitHub.md

 "origin" is an alias for the remote repository.

+### HEAD

+"HEAD" can always be used to refer to the current branch.

 ### git fork vs git clone

 Forking is done on the GitHub Account while Cloning is done using Git.
 When you fork a repository, you create a copy of the original repository (upstream repository) but the repository remains on your GitHub account.
 Whereas, when you clone a repository, the repository is copied on to your local machine with the help of Git.